bitovi/ai-component-paste/guides/vanilla-with-express/README.md

 import "@bitovi/ai-component-paste/component";
 ```

-Now, wire it up to your backend by setting the `api` attribute in `index.html`.
-Update the `<ai-paste>` element to point to your local extraction endpoint:
+Now, update the `<ai-paste>` element by setting the `api` attribute.
+This will, wire it up to your backend in `index.html` to point to your local extraction endpoint:

 ```html
 <div>